reiryuki/ZRAM-Swap-Configurator-Magisk-Module/README.md

 ## Descriptions
 - Configures your device ZRAM Swap disk.
 Resizes ZRAM Swap disk to 2 GB as default.
 - What's ZRAM Swap?
 Please read it at Google documentation.
 - This module is a tool for advanced users only.
 There will never recommendations nor restrictions.
 All at user respective policies.
 Do not use this if you don't even know what is this!
+DwYOR!

 ## Requirements
 - Magisk installed